jankal13/jankal13.github.io/RESUME.md

 *June 2024 - Present*

 + Directed global cybersecurity operations, implementing application, endpoint and infrastructure security, achieving a 30% reduction in security incidents within 6 months.
-+ Managed 7 external teammembers and a budget of 1.700.000 EUR.
++ Led a team of 7 external teammembers, managing a budget of 1.700.000 EUR.
-+ Designed and implemented a global Information Security Service Desk, streamlining issue resolution times by 20% across international locations.
++ Designed and implemented a global Information Security Service Desk, streamlining issue resolution times by 50% across international locations.
-+ Planned a proprietary disaster recovery and backup system within the SOC with perpetuated access to critical systems such as SIEM, SOAR and IAM.
++ Spearheaded a proprietary disaster recovery and backup system within the SOC with perpetuated access to critical systems such as SIEM, SOAR and IAM, resulting in 99.99% availability within emergency situations.
-+ Directed interdisciplinary projects on cryptography, ICT & OT security, and cloud security including topics such as CASB, NGFW, DLP, system hardening, creation of new security policies, etc.
++ Directed interdisciplinary projects on cryptography, ICT & OT security, and cloud security including topics such as CASB, NGFW, DLP, system hardening, creation of new security policies, improving overall efficiency by 20%.